TickerSparkInvestor Intelligence

 Operations & Supply Chain

-Lam is also investing for more capacity.
-March quarter capex was $332M, up $71M sequentially, and management said spending is supporting a second manufacturing facility in Malaysia plus lab investments in the U.S. and Taiwan.
-The company continues to expect capex in the 4% to 5% of revenue range.
-Headcount rose by about 900 sequentially to 20,600, mainly in manufacturing, field organizations, and R&D.
+Capital spending is rising to support growth.
+March quarter capex was $332M, up $71M sequentially, with investments supporting a second manufacturing facility in Malaysia and lab-related investments in the U.S. and Taiwan.
+Headcount rose by about 900 sequentially to 20,600, mainly in manufacturing, field organizations, and R&D. For a company trying to outrun demand constraints, that is the right kind of cost growth.

 Market Analysis